 It’s never been easier to find quality tools to help you learn Chinese.
 This is clearly shown by the three apps that will be the focus of this post – Du Chinese, The Chairman’s Bao and Decipher Chinese.

 All three of these apps provide interesting articles written at varying levels of difficulty.
 You’ll be able to listen to the text, get instant translations and save words to study later.

 These three apps are very similar but their subtle differences make each one the best choice for different people.

-We’re going to look at them based on three factors – content, functionality, and price.
+We’re going to look at them based on three factors – content, functionality, extras, and price.

 The Chairman’s Bao (TCB) and Decipher Chinese are very similar in that they both use simplified news stories for learning Chinese.
 While the content isn’t breaking news, it’s current enough for pretty much anyone learning Chinese.
 Du Chinese does have some stories based on current events but most center around Chinese culture.
 I haven’t found the writing to be any better or worse on any of the apps.